 Debbi is a graduate of the University of Wisconsin-Madison, where she studied Psychology and Social Work.
 She then worked at Peer Bearing Co for 25 years as VP of Operations.
 At the same time she was a single mother to her daughter Melissa, who also graduated from Madison.
 Debbi is a carrier of the BRCA gene mutation and involved in the education of Genetic Testing.
 She has also been the family caregiver for her parents and understands the need for support in this field.
 She has studied the Holocaust through the Illinois Holocaust Museum & Education Center.
 Today, Debbi splits her time between Illinois and California as she likes to volunteer for organizations which the Foundation funds.
 Her personal philanthropic interests are mental wellness and health related issues.

 Glenn is the youngest of the four trustees and is President of PEER Chain, located in Waukegan, IL.
 Prior to that, he worked 27 years at PEER Bearing, alongside his grandfather, father, brother, sister, cousins, and 1400 dedicated employees.
 His specialty was (and still is) sales and operations.
 When he was younger, Glenn was a caddie, checker at grocery store, and a vendor at Wrigley Field, Comiskey Park, and Soldier Field.
 He attended Indiana University and graduated from the Kelley School of Business with a degree in Management & Organizations.
 Glenn is also an alumni of the Semester at Sea program which he participated in during his junior year in college.
 Glenn and his wife of 26 years have three children.
-He enjoys travelling, attending sporting events & musical concerts.
+He enjoys traveling, attending sporting events & musical concerts.